Human action and the interest rate

 Any such effort must propagate the intellectual insight that central banking is very harmful to the society, and it also requires truly bold and determined action, for „We know that no one ever seizes power with the intention of relinquishing it,” as George Orwell put it [Orwell, G. (2008 [1949]), Nineteen Eighty-Four, Penguin Books, p.
 276.].

-Nvidia-Aktie: Kaufen oder verkaufen?!
-Neue Nvidia-Analyse vom 02.
+Rheinmetall-Aktie: Kaufen oder verkaufen?!
+Neue Rheinmetall-Analyse vom 22.
 November liefert die Antwort:

-Die neusten Nvidia-Zahlen sprechen eine klare Sprache: Dringender Handlungsbedarf für Nvidia-Aktionäre.
+Die neusten Rheinmetall-Zahlen sprechen eine klare Sprache: Dringender Handlungsbedarf für Rheinmetall-Aktionäre.
 Lohnt sich ein Einstieg oder sollten Sie lieber verkaufen?
-In der aktuellen Gratis-Analyse vom 02.
+In der aktuellen Gratis-Analyse vom 22.
 November erfahren Sie was jetzt zu tun ist.